anira-project/anira/docs/anira-usage.md

 ### Step 4: Allocate Memory Before Processing

 Before processing audio data, the `prepare` method of the ``anira::InferenceHandler`` instance must be called.
 This allocates all necessary memory in advance.
 The `prepare` method needs an instance of ``anira::HostAudioConfig`` which defines the number of channels, buffer size and sample rate of the host audio application.
 We also need to select the inference backend we want to use.
-Depending on the backends you enabled during the build process, you can choose amongst `anira::LIBTORCH`, `anira::ONNX`, `anira::TFLITE` and `anira::NONE`.
+Depending on the backends you enabled during the build process, you can choose amongst `anira::LIBTORCH`, `anira::ONNX`, `anira::TFLITE` and `anira::CUSTOM`.
 After preparing the `anira::InferenceHandler`, you can get the latency of the inference process in samples by calling the `get_latency` method and use this information to compensate for the latency in your real-time audio application.

 ```cpp
 void prepareAudioProcessing(double sample_rate, int buffer_size, int num_channels) {